News and Events

 For more information about our internship program, visit our page here.

-We are no longer accepting applications for Summer 2018.
+We will begin accepting applications for Summer 2019 in early December.
 However, if you are still looking for an internship or volunteer opportunity right now, there are many ways to connect with businesses and organizations.
 If there's a certain interest or skill that you would like to explore, try reaching out to a local business or organization with a phone call or a professional email.
-Lots of local businesses are interested in having short term interns.
+Many local businesses are interested in having short term interns.

 Take some time to identify a specific staff person (Human Resources is a good place to start!) and introduce yourself.
 Feel free to ask if they are in need of an intern or if they could use some volunteer help for a short term project.